-So far, there have been two eras in Volkswagen's history.
+So far, there have been three eras in Volkswagen's history.
 The first post-war period of the Beetle.
-And the second modern era, dominated by the company's biggest-selling model, the Golf.
-The third period starts now with this car, the ID.3, the first of many products from the Wolfsburg maker's new ID all-electric sub-brand.
+The second modern era, dominated by the company's biggest-selling model, the Golf.
+And the third EV period, which started back in 2019 with this car, the ID.3, the first of many products from the Wolfsburg maker's new ID all-electric sub-brand.

 To fire everything up, you hit the starter button, then activate the gear selector, a rocker switch mounted on the steering column that twists in two directions: it's forward for 'drive' and the braking regeneration modes, And you twist back for neutral and reverse.
-Acceleration has been programmed to be linear and consistent rather than arriving all-in-a-rush, though the top 77kWh version can get to 62mph in 7.5s.
-Top speed across the range is limited to around 100mph.
-And weight has been kept to reasonable levels (1,670kgs is relatively light for an EV) which should help handling.
-As is now compulsory for Evs, there's a pedestrian warning buzzer which works at under 12mph to warn pavement folk of your approach.
+Acceleration has been programmed to be linear and consistent rather than arriving all-in-a-rush.
+And weight has been kept to reasonable levels (1,670kgs is relatively light for an EV) which helps handling.
+As is compulsory for EVs, there's a pedestrian warning buzzer which works at under 12mph to warn pavement folk of your approach.
 The super-tight 10.2-metre turning circle is closer to that of an up! city car than a Golf.

 Design and Build